 7. Hand Sanitizer

-Bali is packed with hundreds of thousands of tourists every year and you can bet that they spread a lot of bacteria, which could definitely include some deadly diseases and infections.
+Bali is packed with hundreds of thousands of tourists every year (not to mention strange animals!) and you can bet they spread a lot of bacteria, which could definitely include some near-deadly diseases and illnesses.

 8. Protective Sunglasses